 The major aerodromes in Victoria are owned and operated by the Commonwealth Government through the Department of Transport.
-Since 1957, the Commonwealth Government policy has been that aerodromes (except capital city airports) should be owned and operated by local authorities under the Local Ownership Plan.
+Since 1957, Commonwealth Government policy has been that aerodromes (except capital city airports) should be owned and operated by local government authorities under the local ownership plan.

-At present there are eight Commonwealth Government owned aerodromes at Melbourne (Tullamarine), Avalon, Bacchus Marsh, Essendon, Mallacoota, Mangalore, Moorabbin, and Sale, and twenty-eight licensed aerodromes at Ararat, Bairnsdale, Ballarat, Benalla, Bendigo, Birchip, Corryong, Echuca, Hamilton, Hopetoun, Horsham, Kerang, La Trobe valley, Maryborough, Mildura, Nhill, Orbost, Portland, Robinvale, St Arnaud, Shepparton, Stawell, Swan Hill, Warracknabeal, Warrnambool, Whittlesea, Wycheproof, and Yarram.
+At present in Victoria there are eight Commonwealth Government owned aerodromes at Melbourne (Tullamarine), Avalon, Bacchus Marsh, Essendon, Mallacoota, Mangalore, Moorabbin, and Sale, as well as twenty-eight licensed aerodromes at Ararat, Bairnsdale, Ballarat, Benalla, Bendigo, Birchip, Corryong, Echuca, Hamilton, Hopetoun, Horsham, Kerang, La Trobe Valley, Maryborough, Mildura, Nhill, Orbost, Portland, Robinvale, St Arnaud, Shepparton, Stawell, Swan Hill, Warracknabeal, Warrnambool, Whittlesea, Wycheproof, and Yarram.

-The licences of all licensed aerodromes, except Whittlesea, are held by the local government authority.
-Under the local ownership plan, the Commonwealth Government will pay 50 per cent of the development costs of new aerodromes or transfer existing aerodromes free of cost to local authorities and then pay 50 per cent of future approved maintenance and development costs.
+The licences of all licensed aerodromes, except Whittlesea, are held by the appropriate local government authority.
+Under the local ownership plan, the Commonwealth Government pays 50 per cent of the development costs of new aerodromes or transfers existing aerodromes free of cost to local authorities and then pays 50 per cent of future approved maintenance and development costs.
 Similar assistance is given to the local authority to develop and maintain aerodromes which are, or will be, served by a regular public transport service.
-Local authorities which have received developmental assistance include Ballarat, Bendigo, Birchip, Hopetoun, La Trobe valley, Maryborough, Portland, Robinvale, St Arnaud, Shepparton, and Warrnambool.
+Local authorities which have received developmental assistance include Ballarat, Bendigo, Birchip, Hopetoun, La Trobe Valley, Maryborough, Portland, Robinvale, St Arnaud, Shepparton, and Warrnambool.